shipra-bioinfo/snake-cox1-phylogenetics/README.md

 marker used in DNA barcoding.
 **Pipeline:** sequence retrieval and manual verification from NCBI, multiple sequence alignment (Clustal Omega), pairwise genetic distance calculation and UPGMA tree construction and visualization.

-See 'Phylogenetics_project.ipynb' for the full analysis, methodology and discussion.
+See 'phylogenetics_project.ipynb' for the full analysis, methodology and discussion.